ExitValue.ai

 Small Practices (1-3 Locations, Under $5M Revenue)

-A small behavioral health practice typically sells for 5-8x EBITDA or 1.0-1.5x revenue.
+A small behavioral health practice typically sells for platform-tier earnings multiples or a revenue-multiple range.
 A practice with $3M revenue and $500K EBITDA would sell for $2.5M to $4M.
 Buyers at this level include regional behavioral health groups and PE add-on platforms expanding their geographic footprint.

 Mid-Size Groups (4-10 Locations, $5M-$20M Revenue)

-Multi-site behavioral health groups with established infrastructure command 8-12x EBITDA.
+Multi-site behavioral health groups with established infrastructure command platform-tier earnings multiples.
 These practices have moved beyond owner-dependency, employ credentialed clinical directors, and have diversified service lines (therapy, psychiatry, medication management, group programs).
 A 6-location group with $12M revenue and $2M EBITDA could sell for $16M to $24M.

 ABA Therapy: The Premium Sub-Segment

-Applied Behavior Analysis (ABA) therapy for autism spectrum disorder commands the highest multiples in behavioral health: 10-18x EBITDA.
+Applied Behavior Analysis (ABA) therapy for autism spectrum disorder commands the highest multiples in behavioral health: platform-tier earnings multiples.
 The premium reflects massive unmet demand (wait lists of 6-18 months are common), insurance mandate coverage in all 50 states, and relatively predictable revenue per BCBA (Board Certified Behavior Analyst).
 ABA platforms like Centria Healthcare, Trumpet Behavioral Health, and Behavioral Health Works have been acquired at 12-15x+ EBITDA.

 Key Value Drivers